danascheider/oauth-2-rails-react/ch-4-ex-1/README.md

 In the book, the `password` grant type does not check the request scope against the client's scope.
 I believe this to be in error and have changed it in this implementation so that, if the request scope is more permissive than the client scope, a 400 error is returned indicating a bad scope.

+### Refresh Tokens from the Client's Perspective

+In the book's example, the authorization server issues refresh tokens and handles the `'refresh_token'` grant type, but the client doesn't actually use the refresh tokens.
+Because this functionality is implemented in the auth server, I've decided to implement it in the client backend code as well.
+Like the previous exercise (ex.
+3-2), this client will automatically request a new access token if a request to the protected resource fails.

+### Client Scope

 ## Extensions

 ### Suggested Extension

 #### Implementation

+## Notes

+The auth server's `AuthorizationsController` is extremely unwieldy in this application and I would generally use service classes to encapsulate logic better.
+I probably will do that in future exercises because different ways of constructing responses and identifying clients, users, etc. are making it hard to create and name all the private methods required if we don't want the entire controller to be a massive wall of code.
+For the present example, I stuck to the code in the book for the sake of "simplicity", but I'm not sure simplicity was the result.